Kwpolska/chriswarrick.com/posts/2018/07/17/pipenv-promises-a-lot-delivers-very-little.rst

 means that ``pip freeze`` and ``pip install`` are instant, at the cost of (a) needing two separate environments, or (b) installing development dependencies in production (which *should* only be a waste of HDD space and nothing more in a well-architected system).
+But at the same time, pip-tools can help keep the environments separate, as long as you take some time to write separate ``requirements.in`` files.

 The virtualenv management features can be provided by virtualenvwrapper.
-That tool’s main advantage is the shell script implementation, which means that ``workon foo`` activates the ``foo`` virtualenv without spawning a new subshell (an issue with Pipenv, Hatch, and Poetry, that I already covered when describing Pipenv’s operation in the `Running scripts (badly)`_ chapter.)
+That tool’s main advantage is the shell script implementation, which means that ``workon foo`` activates the ``foo`` virtualenv without spawning a new subshell (an issue with Pipenv and Poetry, that I already covered when describing Pipenv’s operation in the `Running scripts (badly)`_ chapter.)
 An argument often raised by Pipenv proponents is that one does not need to concern itself with creating the virtualenv, and doesn’t need to care where it is.